 FACT: Entrepreneurship fuels both national and local economic innovation and prosperity, and serves as a key means for families to move out of low-wage jobs and into the middle class.

 4 – Ants

-FACT: Local stores in town centers require comparatively little infrastructure and make more efficient use of public services relative to big box stores and strip shopping malls.
+FACT: Local stores in town centres require comparatively little infrastructure and make more efficient use of public services relative to big box stores and strip shopping malls.

 3 – Mouse

-FACT: Local stores help to sustain vibrant, compact, walk-able town centers which in turn is good for the environment by reducing vehicle use, habitat loss, and air and water pollution.
+FACT: Local stores help to sustain vibrant, compact, walkable town centres which in turn is good for the environment by reducing vehicle use, habitat loss, and air and water pollution.

 2 – Frog